linux-chenxing/linux-chenxing.org/mercury5/index.md

 | SPI Nor           | 1          | 1          | 0          |
 | USB device        | 1          | 1          | 1          |

+# Memory Map

+[A very rough memory map](https://github.com/fifteenhex/SDK_pulbic/blob/master/Mercury5/proj/sc/driver/hal/mercury/kernel/inc/cpu_mem_map_mercury5.h).
+Note that the register locations are in "RIU bank" format.
+They need to be shifted left once and have 0x1f000000 added to get the cpu address.

 ## Chips